 That was, however, until it was time for me to get out of the bath.
 I had been in there quite a while by now and was starting to overheat.
 The only way out was to stand up, turn away from my boss and climb the steps.

 I did a respectful seated bow, turned my back to him and climbed out.
 In the process my naked butt was just inches away from his face.

-After that experience of bathing with my boss my relationship with him at work greatly improved; no longer was he a remote senior figure to be revered and somewhat feared, but he became someone I could talk to more freely.
+After that experience of bathing with my boss, my relationship with him at work greatly improved: no longer was he a remote senior figure to be revered and somewhat feared; instead, he became someone I could talk to more freely.
 I felt like he somehow respected me more for embracing the Japanese way of life, and I became a more accepted member of the school teaching staff.